ntropy-network/ntropy-sdk/README.md

 The returned EnrichedTransaction contains the added information by Ntropy API.
 You can consult the Enrichment section of the documentation for more information on the parameters for both `Transaction` and `EnrichedTransaction`.

+## Documentation

-The SDK reference is available at [https://developers.ntropy.com/sdk] and the in-depth documentation and examples at the [developer portal](https://developers.ntropy.com/docs/enrichment).
+ You can consult in-depth documentation and examples at the [developer portal](https://developers.ntropy.com/docs/enrichment) and at the [SDK reference](https://developers.ntropy.com/sdk).

 ## License:
 Free software: MIT license